code4it-dev/c4it-hugo/content/article/2023/097-dependency-injection-config-logging-in-console-application/index.md

 }
 ```

-Now you are ready to run the application, and see the message on console:
+Now you are ready to run the application, and see the message on the console:

 ![Basic result on Console](./basic-result-on-console.png)

-## Read configurations from appSettings
+## Read configurations from appsettings.json for a Console Library

-Now we want to make our system configurable, and place our configurations in an *appsettings.json* file.
+We want to make our system configurable and place our configurations in an *appsettings.json* file.

-As we saw in a recent article, we can use `IOptions<T>` to inject configurations in the constructor.
-For the sake of this article, I'm gonna use a new class, `NumberConfig`, that is mapped to a configuration section and injected into the classes.
+As we saw [in a recent article 🔗](https://www.code4it.dev/blog/ioptions-ioptionsmonitor-ioptionssnapshot/), we can use `IOptions<T>` to inject configurations in the constructor.
+For the sake of this article, I'm gonna use a POCO class, `NumberConfig`, that is mapped to a configuration section and injected into the classes.

 ```cs
 public class NumberConfig